 Like most of the population today, I am a sucker for a good Instagram scroll.
 I often get myself into a deep rabbit hole and before I know it, 3 hours have passed by!
 Due to the nature of my job and my personal interests, I often find myself on other aesthetic or cosmetic injectors pages, looking at their work, their images, and even photos of themselves (I’m a creep, I know!).
 One thing that is really standing out for me lately, is other injectors results.
 People are posting photos of work they have done, promoting new lips, new jaw lines, new cheeks and to be honest, it is work that I would not be proud to splash all over the internet.
 Now don’t get me wrong, I totally understand it is personal preference and what I don’t like, others may love, but part of being a good injector, a safe injector, an ethical injector, is to do the right thing by the patient.
 You have to guide them, help them understand facial anatomy and aesthetics.
-If they want huge lips, that will totally distort their face, help them to understand that although their lips isolated may look amazing, as a wholistic view of their face, they will look disproportioned and outright weird!
+If they want huge lips, that will totally distort their face, help them to understand that although their lips isolated may look amazing, as a holistic view of their face, they may look disproportioned and unbalanced.

 So I have compiled a list of things to look for when researching the right injector, and here they are: